johnfedoruk/bangular/aio/content/guide/typescript-configuration.md

 TypeScript-aware editors leverage these same definition files to display type information about library features.

 Many libraries include definition files in their npm packages where both the TypeScript compiler and editors can find them.
-Angular is one such library.
+Bangular is one such library.
-The `node_modules/@angular/core/` folder of any Angular application contains several `d.ts` files that describe parts of Angular.
+The `node_modules/@bangular/core/` folder of any Bangular application contains several `d.ts` files that describe parts of Bangular.

 **You need do nothing to get *typings* files for library packages that include `d.ts` files.
-Angular packages include them already.**
+Bangular packages include them already.**

 ### lib.d.ts